CivicDataLab/civicdatalab.github.io/content/team/gaurav/index.md

 text: light
 ---

-Gaurav is a technologist turned social entreprenuer working to strengthen data-for-good ecosystem in India.
-At CivicDataLab, he works closely with Public Finance and Law & Justice verticals to improve access to information and enable civic-engagements using Open Data and Open-Source practices.
-He has been instrumental in starting initiatives like DataKind Bangalore & Open Budgets India.
-He is passionate about Open Data, Open Source Tech, Education and Human Rights.
-When he is away from the keyboard, he enjoys spending his time travelling, teaching and doing photography.
+Gaurav Godhwani is co-founder and executive director at CivicDataLab - a research lab harnessing data, tech, design and social science to strengthen data for public good and enhance civic engagements in India & other countries.
+For last 13+ years, he has been instrumental in shaping data initiatives like - DataKind Bangalore, Open Budgets India, Justice Hub & Open Contracting India.
+Currently, he is focused to enable millions of changemakers to harness data & AI innovations in sectors like Climate Resilience, Disaster Risk Reduction, Public Finance, Public Health, Urban Planning, Law & Justice, and more

 ### Related Talks: